It is possible to register custom functions written in PHP that can be called

 .
 The rest argument must always

-be the last one.The compiler will take care of validating arguments against the function
+be the last one.The compiler will take care of validating arguments against the function signature, supporting the same features as for calls to functions defined in Sass directly.
+However, it is still the responsibility of the callable to validate the values themselves.

 \ScssPhp\ScssPhp\Exception\SassScriptException